 The Cumberland Trail follows a line of pristine high ridges and deep gorges lying along Tennessee’s Cumberland Plateau, linking State Park lands, State Natural Areas, Wildlife Management Areas, and National Parks.
-Partnership with the Cumberland Trails Conference (CTC), an associate organization of the Tennessee Trails Association, and other volunteers to solicit public and private support for the acquisition of land and the construction and maintenance of the trail.
-The completed trail corridor will encompass the largest acreage within a Tennessee State Park unit, and extend 300 miles from Cumberland Gap, on the Tennessee, Virginia and Kentucky border to the Tennessee River Gorge, on the Tennessee, Alabama and Georgia border.
+Partnership with the Cumberland Trails Conference, the Friends of the Cumberland Trail, and other 501c3 organizations and volunteer groups support the acquisition of land and the construction and maintenance of the trail.
+The completed trail corridor will encompass the largest acreage within a Tennessee State Park unit, and extend 300 miles from Cumberland Gap on the Tennessee, Virginia, and Kentucky border to the Tennessee River Gorge, near Chattanooga.

 At Cumberland Gap National Historical Park, the Cumberland Trail joins the National Park Trail System and Kentucky’s Pine Mountain Trail.

 The Cumberland Trail wanders among the remnants of the Cumberland Mountains that once rose as high as the Rockies.
 The trail represented a barrier to all who dared push through storied gaps westward onto and over the Cumberland Plateau.
 It now provides a linkage north to south, forming natural connections and opportunities for scenic vistas and curious geological formations.
 Several hiking trail segments, totaling more than 185 miles, are now complete and ready to hike.

 The Cumberland Trail is still under construction but will extend over 330 miles when complete.
 Of the proposed 330+ miles of trail, approximately 185 miles and 40 trailheads are open for public use.
 You can view the open trail between Signal Mountain and Cumberland Gap in the interactive map below.